 - French or Spanish

-Students start the Community Project in the fall of Year 10 and will complete the project in the spring.
+The students will start the Community Project in the fall of Year 10 and will complete the project in the spring.
 The Community Project provides an excellent opportunity for students to actively engage in a community of their choice, and demonstrate the skills they have developed throughout the MYP.
-The Community Project also provides students with an additional opportunity to develop valuable research and communication skills, which will support them as they transition to the IB Diploma and complete their Creativity, Service and Action (CAS) requirements.
+The Community Project also provides students with an additional opportunity to develop valuable research and communication skills, which will support them as they transition to the IB Diploma and complete their Creativity, Activity and Service (CAS) requirements.

-In Years 7, 8 and 9, students develop the appropriate research skills and understanding through Global Contexts, especially Approaches To Learning, to enable them to successfully plan and implement their Community Project in Year 10.
+In Years 7, 8 and 9, students develop the appropriate research skills and understanding through Global Contexts, to enable them to successfully plan and implement their Community Project in Year 10.

 - an original work of art (visual, dramatic, performance, etc.),